 (k) Additional Termination Event.
 The following event shall constitute an Additional Termination Event pursuant to Section 5(b)(v) with respect to Party A and Party B:

 The occurrence of a Material Adverse Change (as hereinafter defined) with respect to Party A or Party B.

-"Material Adverse Change" means, (a) with respect to Party A, its Credit Rating is rated below "BBB-" by Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor (“S&P”) or it has no Credit Rating from S&P; or (b) with respect to Party B, its Credit Support Provider’s Credit Rating is rated below “BBB-“ by S&P or its Credit Support Provider has no Credit Rating from S&P; provided, however, that the foregoing occurrence shall not constitute an Event of Default so long as in connection with or after such action or event, the party experiencing the Material Adverse Change provides (or causes to be provided) to the other party (“Z”) within two Local Business Days of Z's written demand therefor Eligible Credit Support in an amount satisfactory to Z in its sole discretion.
-If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A. “Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider’s, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody’s or the other specified rating agency or agencies.
+"Material Adverse Change" means, with respect to Party A, (1) its Credit Rating is rated below "BBB-" by Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or any successor (“S&P”) or (2) its Credit Rating is rated below “Baa3” by Moody’s Investors Services, Inc. or any successor (“Moody’s”) or (3) it fails to be rated by S&P or Moody’s.
+The Credit Rating will be based on the lower of the ratings from the Relevant Rating Agency, if such ratings are split.

+“Material Adverse Change” means, with respect to Party B, (1) its Credit Support Provider’s Credit Rating is rated below “BBB-” by S&P or (2) its Credit Rating is below “Baa3” by Moody’s or (3) its Credit Support Provider fails to be rated by S&P or Moody’s.
+The Credit Rating will be based on the lower of the ratings from Relevant Rating Agency, if such ratings are split;

+provided, however, that the foregoing occurrence applicable to Party A and Party B, shall not constitute an Event of Default so long as in connection with or after such action or event, the party experiencing the Material Adverse Change provides (or causes to be provided) to the other party (“Z”) within two Local Business Days of Z's written demand therefor Eligible Credit Support in an amount satisfactory to Z in its sole discretion.
+If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A. “Credit Rating” means with respect to a party (or its Credit Support Provider, as the case may be) or entity, on any date of determination, the respective ratings then assigned to such party’s (or its Credit Support Provider’s, as the case may be) or entity’s unsecured, senior long-term debt or deposit obligations (not supported by third party credit enhancement) by S&P, Moody’s or any other above-referenced rating agency or agencies.

 Part 2.
 Tax Representations.